karelia/MockServer/README.md

 The pattern is a regular expression which is matched against input received by the server.

-The commands are subclasses of the KMSCommand class.
+The commands are subclasses of <KMSCommand>.
 Predefined command classes are provided which send data back to the client (after performing text substitutions to customise the content), pause for a while, and close the connection.
 Other command classes can easily be defined to perform custom actions, such as pausing for a random time, or sending back some dynamically generated content.

 The server includes a facilty for loading these response arrays easily from a JSON file.